 This enamel pin really is an intersection of SCIENCE + ART.
 So fun to wear on your collar, tie, pocket, or hat.
 Decorate your bag or cork board.
 Start a collection!Size: 0.75 x 1 in

-Prices in CAD.
 Wear these chemistry cufflinks and you’ll be the best dressed in your lab.
-Benzene, one of the most famous molecules in organic chemistry, a beautiful flat hexagon...
+Benzene, one of the most famous molecules in organic chemistry, a beautiful flat hexagon ring with alternating...

-Prices in CAD.
 Did you know that chemistry's most famous hexagon ring of carbon atoms doesn't actually look like a typical hexagon?
-It exists in an equilibrium of many states,...
+It exists in an equilibrium of many states, two of which...

-Prices in CAD.
 Wear these chemistry cufflinks and you’ll have all the solutions up your sleeves.
 Blue Beaker (copper sulfate) and Purple Erlenmeyer Flask (potassium permanganate).
-Nickel-plated T-bar cufflinks with...
+Nickel-plated T-bar cufflinks with soft enamel on...

-Prices in CAD.
 Look smart as you wear your math tools on your sleeves.
 Mint green Protractor and Yellow Set Square (yes, that’s the name of the triangle ruler).
-Black...
+Black Iron T-bar cufflinks...